ubirch/ubirch-protocol/README_PAYLOAD.md

 todo
 ## ubirch trackle message response

-The ubirch message response payload is base on the [msgpack map format](https://github.com/msgpack/msgpack/blob/master/spec.md#map-format-family), and can have one or more key value pairs, like listed below:
+The ubirch message response payload is based on the [msgpack map format](https://github.com/msgpack/msgpack/blob/master/spec.md#map-format-family), and can have one or more key value pairs, like listed below: